1999AZZAR/temperature-control-system/README.md

 - If you encounter any issues, ensure that the circuit connections are correct and the components are properly functioning.
 - Double-check the thermistor specifications and adjust the constants accordingly.

+## Contributing

+Contributions to this repository are welcome.
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Acknowledgments

 This code was developed based on the requirements of the temperature control system using thermistors.

+## Disclaimer

+Please note that this code is provided as-is and without any warranty.
+Use it at your own risk.